 Lou Malnati's Pizzeria - River North

-This old-school pizza shop knows a thing or two about pies and locals swear by the place's deep-dish crust which showcases all manner of toppings.
-Try the "Lou," named for the restaurant's founder.
+This old-school pizza chain knows a thing or two about pies, and locals swear by the place's buttery deep-dish crust.
+You can keep it simple and order just sausage (either crumbled in the cheese, or served as one big patty within the pizza), or try the "Lou," named for the restaurant's founder.
 It includes fresh spinach, mushrooms, sliced tomatoes and mozzarella, romano and cheddar cheeses.
 The "Deluxe" is a great value: cheese sausage, mushrooms, onions and green peppers.

-Lou Malnatti's boasts several suburban and city of Chicago locations but those outside of Chicago can now enjoy that fresh from the oven pizza taste since Lou's ships nationwide.
+Lou Malnatti's has several locations in the suburbs and city, and those outside Chicago can now enjoy that fresh from-the-oven pizza taste since Lou's ships nationwide.
 The pizzas are packed with dry ice in safe 'keep fresh' coolers.
-Its shipped pizzas are a popular care package idea for college kids or those who have moved outside of the area who crave a taste of home every now and then.
+They make popular care packages for college kids or others who miss Chicago.
 (312-828-9800)

 About Jamie Bartosch